Prevent Cancer Foundation

-The Prevent Cancer Foundation (PCF), formerly the Cancer Research Foundation of America or the Cancer Research and Prevention Foundation, is a United States-based charity and one of the leading US health organizations devoted to the early detection and prevention of cancer.
+The Prevent Cancer Foundation (PCF), formerly the Cancer Research Foundation of America or the Cancer Research and Prevention Foundation, is a United States-based charity US health organizations devoted to the early detection and prevention of cancer.

 Description

-The Prevent Cancer Foundation is the only U.S. nonprofit organization focused solely on saving lives across all populations through cancer prevention and early detection.
-Through research, education, outreach, and advocacy, the Foundation has helped countless people avoid a cancer diagnosis or detect their cancer early enough to be successfully treated.
-PCF meets the 20 Standards for Charity Accountability outlined by the Better Business Bureau, is rated 3 out of 4 stars (86.5/100) by Charity Navigator, and is a Guidestar 2022 Platinum Transparency participant.
+Through research, education, outreach, and advocacy, the Prevent Cancer Foundation aims to help people avoid a cancer diagnosis or detect their cancer early enough to be successfully treated.
+PCF meets the 20 Standards for Charity Accountability outlined by the Better Business Bureau, is rated 4 out of 4 stars (100/100) by Charity Navigator, and is a Guidestar 2022 Platinum Transparency participant.

 The Foundation aims to reduce cancer deaths by 40% by 2035.
 To achieve this, the Foundation plans to invest $20 million in technology to detect cancer early and advance multi-cancer screening, $10 million to expand cancer screening and vaccination access to medically underserved communities, and $10 million to educate the public about screening and vaccination options.